Cleaning for Health: The Quest Floor Care Promise

-Over the past several months, I’ve been learning a LOT about the Science side of what I do.
-I’ve concluded that there are two different “reasons” to clean.
-You can clean for appearance, or you can clean for health.
-As you might imagine, there are very different criteria associated with these, one of which is that cleaning for health has objective metrics associated with it.
+Over the past several months, the Quest Floor Care team has learned about the science side of floor cleaning and care.
+The conclusion: there are two different “reasons” to clean: you clean for appearance or you clean for health.
+As you might imagine, there are very different criteria associated with these reasons, one of which is that cleaning for health has objective metrics associated with it.

 In a book titled, Protecting the Built Environment: Cleaning For Health, Dr. Michael Berry defined cleaning as:

 That’s an awful lot of words, right?
-Though I have to say that it makes my heart glad to see this.
-Coming across the book I mentioned above has been a little bit like finding an ancient tome of deep magic at a yard sale (yes, I’m a gamer, and I generally play some kind of magic user…can you tell?).
-This is an actual objective definition of “cleaning.”
-If we begin with that, then we can start to establish an objective and actionable framework for cleaning processes that can be documented and verified by outside sources.
+Coming across the book was a little bit like finding an ancient tome of deep magic at a yard sale.
+Yet this is an actual objective definition of cleaning!
+If we begin with that, then we can start to establish an objective and actionable framework for cleaning processes that can be documented and verified.

-Over the past several months, as I’ve experimented with my ATP meter, I’ve found that a surface can LOOK clean and have RIDICULOUSLY high levels of ATP.
-I swab the surface before cleaning and record the number I get from the test.
-Then I clean the surface, and swab in the same place afterward, and record the number, and this data tells me two things.
-First, I can determine a legitimate cleaning efficacy percentage, or how much of the matter (both visible and invisible) I was able to remove.
-Second, I can tell if my cleaning processes managed to get these surfaces as clean as is necessary to not just eat off of, but even prepare food safely on.
+This data tells us two things.
+First, Quest Floor Care can determine a legitimate cleaning efficacy percentage, or how much of the matter (both visible and invisible) we were able to remove.
+Second, we can tell if our cleaning processes managed to get these surfaces as clean as is necessary to not just eat off of, but even prepare food safely on.
 Now that is cleaning for health, not just appearance.